TheDataDen/Seedbox-Ansible/README.md

 - qBittorrent manageTorrents container that automatically sends torrents that are slow/hanging to the bottom of the queue; then eventually removes them if they remain slow/hanging
 - Recyclarr or Notifiarr for automatically configuring your Sonarr and Radarr instances to follow the TRaSH guides
 - Multiple instances of readarr.
 One for audiobooks and one for ebooks
+- Firefox instance behind the VPN for manually searching for torrents
 - Syncthing for backing up your data to a remote server
 - Autoheal for automatically restarting containers that have become unhealthy
 - Watchtower for automatically updating containers